emilstu/CAE_Feature_Extraction/README.md

 32 7 0.91
 ...
 ```
-where the first column is the patient number, and the last is the ffr-values.
+The first column is the patient number, and the last is the ffr-values.
 The second column is ignored.
 If more than one ffr-value exists for a patient the smallest value is chosen.

 Directory paths example:
 ```bash